January 26, 2019

 What is roof cement?

 Roof cement is an emulsion made of asphalt, fibers, mineral spirits, and other additives.
 Hardware stores sell it to homeowners who want to slow the torrential downpour in their living rooms.
-It’s just a mixture that you trowel on to temporarily seal leaks, reattach loose shingles, or to repair issues with flashing around problem areas.
-Think of it as a thick, sticky, multi-purpose tool that gives homeowners a short-term solution to an immediate problem.
+Asphalt roof cement is the staple.

 When to avoid roof cement